open-telemetry/oteps/text/0059-otlp-trace-data-format.md

 ```
 // Resource information.
 This describes the source of telemetry data.
 message Resource {
-  // Set of labels that describe the resource.
+  // labels is a list of attributes that describe the resource.
 See OpenTelemetry specification
   // semantic conventions for standardized label names:
   // https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/data-semantic-conventions.md

-  repeated AttributeKeyValue labels = 3;
+  repeated AttributeKeyValue labels = 1;

+  // dropped_labels_count is the number of dropped labels.
+If the value is 0, then
+  // no labels were dropped.
-  int32 dropped_labels_count = 11;
+  int32 dropped_labels_count = 2;
 }
 ```

 ### Span

 ```
-// A span represents a single operation within a trace.
+// Span represents a single operation within a trace.
 Spans can be
 // nested to form a trace tree.
 Spans may also be linked to other spans
-// from the same or different trace.
-And form graphs.
+// from the same or different trace and form graphs.
 Often, a trace
 // contains a root span that describes the end-to-end latency, and one
 // or more subspans for its sub-operations.
 A trace can also contain
 // multiple root spans, or none at all.
 Spans do not need to be
 // contiguous - there may be gaps or overlaps between spans in a trace.
 //
-// The next id is 17.
+// The next field id is 18.
 message Span {
-  // A unique identifier for a trace.
+  // trace_id is the unique identifier of a trace.
 All spans from the same trace share
   // the same `trace_id`.
 The ID is a 16-byte array.
 An ID with all zeroes
   // is considered invalid.
   //